muchaeljohn739337-cloud/advancia-platform-backup/SIMPLE_WATCHDOG.md

 ## When to Use

-### Use `simple-watchdog.ps1` If:
+### Use `simple-watchdog.ps1` If

 -   ✅ You want quick setup (< 5 minutes)
 -   ✅ You need basic monitoring and restart
 -   ✅ You're testing the notification system
 -   ✅ You prefer a single-file solution
 -   ✅ You don't need advanced statistics

-### Use `backend-watchdog.ps1` If:
+### Use `backend-watchdog.ps1` If

 -   ✅ You need production-grade monitoring
 -   ✅ You want configurable retry thresholds
 -   ✅ You need detailed statistics and reporting
 -   ✅ You want alert level filtering
 -   ✅ You need background execution
 -   ✅ You want PID tracking

 ---